Somtuzy/Somtuzy/README.md

-<h1> Hey there, I am Somtochukwu Onyeka Uzuakpunwa 👋🏾 </h1>
+<h1> Hey there, I am Somtochukwu Onyeka Uzuakpunwa, also known as Gandalf The Blvck or The Guy With The Crazy Ideas 👋🏾 </h1>

-<p>The Guy With The Crazy Ideas, and a Software Engineer building with JavaScript, TypeScript & other technologies.</p>
+<p>I'm a problem solving shape shifter who has taken the form of a Software Engineer building with JavaScript, TypeScript & other technologies.</p>

 <p>I am open to learning more everyday, and collaborations.
 You can connect with me on <a href = "https://www.linkedin.com/in/somtochukwu-onyeka-uzuakpunwa">LinkedIn</a>, via <a href = "mailto:somtuzy@tehcville.com">mail</a>, or visit <a href = "https://www.tehcville.com/meet-the-team?q=somtuzy">Meet Team Tehcville</a> to know more about me.
 </p>

 <p>
-When I'm not too busy brainstorming and writing codes, I write and rap.
-I love poetry, games, sports, music, food, movies, and lots of fun stuff.
-I also love to travel the world, and have random, yet, deep and meaningful conversations with exciting people 😁
+When I'm not brainstorming or writing codes, I write rap, random stories/thoughts, and poetry.
+I also love playing all kinds of games, sports, music, food, movies, and lots of fun stuff.
+My dream is to travel the world, and have random, yet, deep and meaningful conversations with exciting people 😁
 </p>

 <hr/>